Car Accident – Electronic Notice of Accident Claim forms

 However, sometimes it is not possible for parents to reach an agreement in relation to the time that the children are going to spend with each parent.
 In these circumstances the parents are required to first consider mediation either with the assistance of a family law solicitor, through a Family Dispute Resolution Centre or through a service that offers mediation such as Relationships Australia, the Salvation Army or Lifeline.

-A: If no agreement is reached, then you would have to consider instituting Court proceedings.
+If no agreement is reached, then you would have to consider instituting Court proceedings.
 For disputes involving children you are required to file a 60I Certificate from a Family Dispute Practitioner to certify that you have attempted mediation.

 In some circumstances, such as urgency, the existence of family violence or that the children are in a situation that is dangerous, it may not be appropriate for the parties to attend mediation.
 In those circumstances the relevant party can apply directly to the Court, and it is up to the Court whether they deem that your matter is suitable to be listed without the need for a 60I Certificate.

-Serious thought should be given to the issue of instituting Court proceedings as it can be a long drawn out, emotionally draining and extremely costly exercise to go to Court and argue over arrangements for what time the children will spend with each parent.
+Serious thought should be given to the issue of instituting Court proceedings as it can be a long drawn out, emotionally draining and extremely costly exercise to go to Court and argue over arrangements for what time the children will spend with each parent

 A Binding Financial Agreement (commonly referred to as a BFA) is a useful tool that allows couples, whether married or de facto, to formally record how to divide their assets, financial resources and liabilities in the event their relationship breaks down.